carlyrichmond/rum-record-store/README.md

 ### Architecture

 The server and React frontend components make use of Elastic APM and RUM agents respectively.
-These agents establish the communication with the APM server which in turn pushes the events to Elasticsearch for visualisation in Kibana.
+These agents establish communication with the APM server which in turn pushes the events to Elasticsearch for visualisation in Kibana.
 The architecture is presented below:

 <p style="text-align: center;"><img src="./docs/rum-architecture-images/rum-architecture-apm-and-otel.png" width="450"></p>